Camp Ripley

-Camp Ripley is a 53000 acre military and civilian training facility operated by the Minnesota National Guard near the city of Little Falls in the central part of the state.
+Camp Ripley is a 53000 acre military and civilian training facility operated by the Minnesota National Guard near the city of Little Falls in the central part of the Minnesota, United States.
 The location of the camp was selected in 1929 by Ellard A. Walsh, Adjutant General of the State of Minnesota.
 The site's winter warfare training course is the primary facility used by the National Guard for winter combat exercises.
 Camp Ripley also hosts the training academy for the Minnesota State Patrol and is a popular site for athletes training to compete in winter biathlons.
 Most Minnesota Guard soldiers train at Camp Ripley during two-week annual training periods.

 The Minnesota State Veterans Cemetery - Little Falls is located adjacent to Camp Ripley.

 History of Camp Ripley

 The site for Camp Ripley was first approved following World War I in 1929.
 The State of Minnesota purchased 12000 acre of land to be used for military training.
 The site was officially named Camp Ripley in December 1930.
 It was named after Fort Ripley, a frontier fort that had been closed by the Federal Government in 1877.
 The fort was named for Brigadier General Eleazar Wheelock Ripley, a hero of the War of 1812.
 The remains of Fort Ripley are contained within the camp's property boundaries.
 The first soldiers that came to train at Camp Ripley stayed in tents, thus, training was only possible in the summer months.
 The government started to see that it was not beneficial to use tents year round while training, so they constructed buildings.
 There are now many historic buildings at Camp Ripley.
 An example is Valhalla, the governor's lodge.
 President Harry S. Truman stayed there twice, as did Senator Eugene McCarthy.
 When the lodge is not being used by the governor, it is used for other VIP guests.

 In 1951, the Minnesota Legislature approved the purchasing of more land by Camp Ripley.
 After the purchase they then had 45000 acre of land.
 Camp Ripley slowly bought more land and now has 53000 acre.

+On March 13th, 1993, two UH-1 "Huey" helicopters collided in a training accident over Camp Ripley, killing 5 and injuring 2.
+It remains the deadliest crash in Minnesota National Guard history.
+They have since been added to the MN National Guard Court of Honor.
+Tower 5 was later dedicated to them.